 3.1.3 Campus Governance Participation (see Section 10.1)

 Compensation for overload teaching may be approved by the Provost and VCAA only by way of exception in order to meet an unanticipated need or to ensure an appropriate level of expertise which is not otherwise available in the local community.
-To be awarded compensation for overload teaching a faculty member must already be scheduled to teach 24 semester hours for the academic year, after accounting for administrative reassigned time.
+To be awarded compensation for overload teaching a faculty member must already be scheduled to teach 24 contact hours for the academic year, after accounting for administrative reassigned time.
 Requests should be submitted by the Department Chair/Program Director to the Program Area Dean, who will consult with the Provost and VCAA before the request is approved.

 When in the judgment of the Department Chair/Program Director there is a curricular or student need coupled with available faculty expertise, Special Topics Courses may be part of a program's set of scheduled courses.
 When scheduled, these courses are part of a faculty member's normal teaching load.
 Ordinarily, a special topics course which is offered for more than two consecutive years is to be considered for inclusion in the list of regular courses found in the catalog.